ghassennasri/jolokia-demo/Readme.md

 As an example, the main script executes a jolokia query 4 times an export the result into files;
 curl -X POST http://localhost:8778/jolokia/ -d '{"type":"read", "mbean":"kafka.producer:*"}'

+Grafana datasource need to be set to influxDB database "telegraf".
+Data could then be explored through Grafana explore page.

 - Jolokia is available at http://localhost:8778
 - InfluxDB is accessible by logging into influxdb container (docker exec -u -0 -it influxdb influx) Database is "telegraf".